Campusoft/knowledge_base/platform_campusoft/referencias/sync.airbyte.md

-- En el proceso se crean dos trablas raw table "_airbyte_raw_<stream name>" y data table "<stream name>". https://docs.airbyte.com/understanding-airbyte/basic-normalization#rules
+- En el proceso se crean dos trablas raw table "_airbyte_raw_<stream name>" y data table "<stream name>".
+- Arrays u objetos seran copiados a otra tabla
+- Basic Normalization expands arrays into separate tables
+- If the nested items in the array are not objects then they are expanded into a string field of comma separated values https://docs.airbyte.com/understanding-airbyte/basic-normalization#rules

 # Licencias